EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 You can also filter by other criteria than time.
 Click the “Filter” button at the top right.

 A side bar opens to show the available options.
-Choose “Path”, then select one or more of the listed tool paths and click “Add filter” at the bottom of the side bar.
+Choose “Tool Path”, then select one or more of the listed tool paths and click “Add filter” at the bottom of the side bar.
 The view will update to show only assessments started with the chosen tools.
-A bubble is shown in the top left that describes the filter (“Path is ...”).
+A bubble is shown in the top left that describes the filter (“Tool Path is ...”).
 Click the “x” on the bubble to remove the filter.
 The view updates again to show the unfiltered data.

 **Important:** There currently is a known issue in the statistics software that causes certain questions to lose some configuration when using the filter side bar.
 The result